tatalo00/tatalo00/README.md

 - 👋 Hi, I’m @tatalo00
-- 👀 I’m interested in Computer science and electrical engineering.
+- 👀 I’m interested in Data Science and Deep Learning
-- 🌱 I’m currently learning cryptography, C++, also trying to understand blockchain technology.
+- 🌱 I’m currently enrolled in MSc in Computer Science (track: Artificial Intelligence), at Politecnico di Milano
 - 📫 You can reach me through my LinkedIn account https://www.linkedin.com/in/tatalovicveljko/

 <!---